 The aim of this report is to be fair, balanced and understandable for the users of the financial statements.
-The format of these accounts is required by law to include a large amount of detail, as prescribed by the Code of Practice on Local Authority Accounting in the United Kingdom 2022/23, supported by International Financial Reporting Standards (IFRS).
+The format of these accounts is required by law to include to be detailed, as prescribed by the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2024/25, supported by International Financial Reporting Standards (IFRS).
 The finances of the Council are complex and therefore to aid the reader of the Statement of Accounts, the Narrative Report presents an overview of the financial year and the significant issues that impacted the Council's finances and services over that period.